 - Research Grant

 So which is the right one(s) for you?
+Be sure to click on the grants above to get all the details on the Creative Saskatchewan website.
+But, I’ve got some extra advice for you below.
 (You can apply for more than one.)

 Apply to the Market & Export Development Grant to develop marketing tools that support your marketing strategy.
 Remember that this must also be project-centred and focused on revenue generation.
 Look at the different streams you have that earn you revenue, and how you can grow one or all of them.
 What does your marketing strategy (even the one you have in your head) tell you about your revenue streams?
 Which one(s) do you want to focus on and how?
 What do you need to reach your target audience or to create a new one?
 Define what you want to do, explain it well, derive your budget, and describe how you’ll measure success, and voilà it’s done.